Spectrahedral relaxations of hyperbolicity cones: Instead of an introduction

+In \cite{ss}, the authors present the ``real zero amalgamation'' conjecture (as said above, a stronger version has been conjectured in the last version of this preprint [\url{https://arxiv.org/abs/1907.13611v2}] but has been disproved in \cite{ss}).
+It would allow to ``amalgamate'' two real zero polynomials with only two shared variables that agree whenever you set non-common variables to zero.
+By ``amalgamating'' we mean to find a third real zero polynomial that yields the first or second polynomial, respectively, when you set all the non-corresponding variables to zero.

-Our main result is that our amalgamation conjecture (but unfortunately none of its three special cases we will prove) would have implications on GLC.
+Our main result is that the mentioned amalgamation conjecture would have implications on GLC.
 We show that it would imply that each rigidly convex set can be ``wrapped'' into a spectrahedron.
 By ``wrapping'' we mean that the rigidly convex set can be packed into a spectrahedron which is tied to the rigidly convex set with finitely many cords.
 A bit less vaguely, the cords are one-dimensional curves lying on the boundary of both, the rigidly convex set and the spectrahedron.
 Mathematically speaking, for each rigidly convex set and finitely given many given planes (two-dimensional subspaces) there would always exist a spectrahedron containing the rigidly convex set and coinciding with it on the given planes.
 In proving this, we use once more the Helton-Vinnikov theorem or a weaker version of it.

 The prototype of all rigidly convex sets are polyhedra.
 Curiously, our work can even be applied to yield a spectrahedral relaxation of a polyhedron.
 This makes sense if the polyhedron has a large number of facets since we produce a small size linear matrix inequality.
 In this case, we can even make a hierachy of relaxations out of our construction which converges finitely.
 Just like in the Lasserre hierarchy of semidefinite relaxations for polynomial optimization problems \cite{lau}, moment and localization matrices play a big role.
 Here, we use moment and localization matrices filled with real numbers to define our relaxation.
 In the Lasserre hierarchy, the matrices are filled with unknowns which one hopes to become moments when solving the semidefinite program.
 Moment matrices play thus a completely different role here than in the Lasserre hierarchy.